!-- NAVIGATION BAR BEGINS HERE-->

 The Flags of Canada

 The various "UnOfficial" red and blue ensigns shown on this page were unofficial only in so far as they were not recognized by the British Admiralty, which regulated the flags used to identify Commonwealth ships at sea.
-The Dominion of Canada government and population used them on land as a matter of course.
+The Canadian government and population used them on land as a matter of course.

 Cross of Saint George